 But if your dog’s oral health does deteriorates in his senior years, your vet will recommend a dental procedure to pull the bad teeth and clean the remaining good ones.
 This process almost always involves simultaneous antibiotic therapy.

-If your Good Buddy has been feeling bad because of periodontal disease, after this procedure he should be back to his old self again and you should be more in tune with his oral health.
+If your Good Buddy has been feeling bad because of periodontal disease, after this procedure he should be back to his old self again and you will be more in tune with his oral health.

 Treating Metabolic Diseases: Bad breath in older dogs that is caused by kidney disease or diabetes is only a symptom of these more serious underlying problems.